 All vehicles on any property should be currently licensed and have license tabs that are no more than 90 days past their expiration date.
 They must be in operating condition.

-Boats, campers, small utility trailers, snowmobiles, three/four wheelers may be parked either in the side or rear yard of a property as long as they are setback at least 5 feet from lot lines, surrounding buildings, fences, etc.
+Boats, campers, small utility trailers, snowmobiles, three/four-wheelers may be parked either in the side or rear yard of a property as long as they are setback at least 5 feet from lot lines, surrounding buildings, fences, etc.

 Commercial Vehicle Parking